-The search was inconclusive: I was all alone—at least as far as I could see.
-This same scenario has played itself out on me over four different occasions and after talking to some co-workers about this phenomenon I found out that it has happened to them, too.
+The search was inconclusive.
+I was all alone, at least as far as I could see.
+This same scenario happened to me on four different occasions over the years, and after talking to some co-workers about this phenomenon I found out that something similar happened to them, too.

 Accepting The Hard Truth